camohe90/codespace_algorand/README.md

 ## 🏁 Conclusion

 This repository serves as both a playground for exploration and a platform for structured learning through workshops and challenges.
-Whether you're a beginner or an experienced developer, we hope you find this environment useful and engaging.
+Whether you're a beginner or an experienced developer, I hope you find this environment useful and engaging.
 Happy coding!